irene0204/CpG-methylation-Project-/README.md

 2)`top500_nearest_450k.csv`, which contains the 450K sites within 5k up/downstream of top 500 predicted sites with their CpG ID and genomic location.

-and a HDF5 file `pred_probs_450k`, which contains the all 450K sites and their probabilities of being positive.
+and a HDF5 file `pred_probs_450k`, which contains all 450K sites and their probabilities of being positive.

 **8) Combine results for all AD traits**